fomenta/TaxCalc/Readme.rst

 **Even More Complex!**

-Just to prove the point, The model above introduced extra variables to the tax calculation formula.
+Just to prove the point, the model above introduced extra variables to the tax calculation formula.
 I haven't talked about it just yet.

 Certain countries support a different rate on special days of the year.
 For example, a Super Reduced tax rate on January 1st.
 If the system doesn't provide this functionality, somebody at the support team should be waiting to update tax information at midnight on New Year's Eve.

 Looking at the class model above, the TaxRate class contains two extra fields:
  * ValidFromDate